unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 Most technologists want to focus on building kickass stuff on bleeding edge technology, but this often mixes bad with SEO (not by definition, but optimization is usually not the first that comes to mind when learning new stuff).
-I myself thought SEO was mainly about adding some keywords in the page header, but my initial research revealed that SEO is actually become quite comprehensive.
-The list below describes what I’ve found, it is probably not exhaustive - but it definitely shows that SEO is something that must be grounded in all aspects of a website, from copywriters, to designers and developers:
+I myself thought SEO was mainly about adding some keywords in the page header, but my initial research revealed that SEO has actually become quite comprehensive.
+The list below describes what I’ve found, it is probably not exhaustive - but it definitely shows that SEO is something that must be grounded in all aspects of a website, from copywriters and authors to designers and developers:

 * Semantic HTML
     * use section, article, nav, h1, h2, don't use background images that are relevant for the content, use image alt text etc